cfiutak1/HackBU-Intro-to-ML/Part 1 - Introduction to Machine Learning with scikit-learn.md

 ### 📚Further Reading
 You can find other useful datasets in the [official scikit-learn documentation](https://scikit-learn.org/stable/datasets/index.html).

+---

-# Part B: Implementing a Machine Learning Algorithm
+# Implementing a Machine Learning Algorithm
 For now, we'll start off with two regression-based algorithms for supervised learning - Linear Regression and Logistic Regression.
 &nbsp;
 &nbsp;